nchufor/Devops_Automation/README.md

 https://github.com/joshking1/Devops_Automation.git

-cd name of the script file you want to use
+cd name of the folder containing the script you want to use

 chmod 755 *.sh